me-hasan/s3-zipper-app/ASSESSMENT.md

 ## Project Summary

-This project fulfills all requirements of the AWS Lambda S3 Compression DevOps Assessment.
-The solution implements an automated file compression system that processes S3 objects in real-time, stores compressed versions, and maintains system reliability through CloudFormation-based infrastructure.
+This project delivers an automated S3 object compression system that processes S3 objects in real time, stores compressed versions, and deploys via CloudFormation/SAM with a Dockerized Lambda and CI/CD.

 ## Deliverables Checklist